 The Facing Project was co-founded by J.R.
 Jamison and Kelsey Timmerman because they believe in the power of first-person stories to enact community change.
 As writers and active citizens, the two have witnessed this firsthand and are passionate about helping other communities tell their stories.

 J.R. has spent the past decade promoting community engagement in higher education.
 His work has been adopted by more than 40 campuses and communities across the globe, and he has written and won over $5 million of grants to support communities in their efforts.
 His writings on community engagement have appeared in national journals and books, and he has been featured in The Huffington Post, Harlem World Magazine, and on NPR.

 Kelsey has spent the last decade helping people share their stories.
 He is the New York Times Bestselling author of WHERE AM I WEARING?
-A Global Tour to the Countries, Factories, and People That Make Our Clothes (Wiley, 2008) and WHERE AM I EATING?
+A Global Tour to the Countries, Factories, and People That Make Our Clothes (Wiley, 2008), WHERE AM I EATING?
 An Adventure through the Global Food Economy (Wiley, 2013), and WHERE AM I GIVING?
 Where Am I Giving: A Global Adventure Exploring How to Use Your Gifts and Talents to Make a Difference.
 His writing has appeared in publications such as the Christian Science Monitor, Condé Nast Portfolio, TIME magazine, and has aired on NPR.
-WEARING and EATING have been adopted as a common reader by over 70 high schools, colleges, and universities.
+WEARING and EATING have been adopted as a common reader by over 150 high schools, colleges, and universities.